 Memorable Manitobans: William John Rose (1885-1968)

 Born at Minnedosa on 7 August 1885, son of Henry Rose and Prudence McKinney (1856-1927), he was educated at the Minnedosa South School then he taught school briefly at Ravens Glen School (1903).
-He then attended the University of Manitoba and was later elected a Rhodes Scholar for Manitoba for the year 1905, atttending Magdalen College at Oxford University.
+He then attended the University of Manitoba and was later elected a Rhodes Scholar for Manitoba for the year 1905, attending Magdalen College at Oxford University.
 He received his degree in 1908 and returned to Winnipeg to become an instructor at Wesley College.
-He retired to British Columbia where he died, unmarried, at Naramata on 10 March 1968.
+He retired to British Columbia where he died unmarried at Naramata on 10 March 1968.

 His articles for the Manitoba Historical Society: